Foxshane997/StarWarsQuiz.github.io/README.md

  Base on what you answer you will be given a score on how many you get correct.

 ## Instructions
-- This is a mulitple choice trivia quiz & you will be choosing an answer you think is correct.
+- This is a multiple choice trivia quiz & you will be choosing an answer you think is correct.

 - Click next to go to the next question & set of answers until you reach the end!